'Asset Finance' - Lloyds Banking Group .

 Client location: City of London, London

 Project delivery time: 8 months

-Service/s provided: UX design / UX consulting
+Service/s provided: Research / UX design / User testing

 " Evan is a talented and meticulous UX designer.
 His work is always well considered and to the highest quality.
 I enjoyed working with him at Lloyds Bank as he collaborated well in the team, had solid UX design and was always open to the challenges we faced.
 I'm sure he'll continue to do well and I wish him the very best for his future. "